 Westwego's Sala Avenue

-Westwego’s historic district offers a captivating look into the area documenting the major events of this charming city.
+Westwego’s historic district offers a captivating look into this charming city.
 Step back in time at the Westwego Historical Museum, which houses an early twentieth-century hardware store and living quarters with period furnishings.
-You’ll be entertained at Teatro Wego Dinner Theatre, where guests can dine and enjoy a performance by the Jefferson Performing Arts Society.
+You’ll be entertained at Teatro Wego!
+Dinner Theatre, where guests can dine and enjoy a performance by the Jefferson Performing Arts Society.
 The Westwego Farmers & Fisheries Market, an open market providing covered vendor booths featuring fresh local produce, seafood, an outdoor amphitheater and arts and crafts, is sure to delight the whole family.

-The City developed around the Mississippi River, the railroad, and the Westwego canal that once connected with the river through locks, Bayou Segnette, and the swamp and marshes south of the city that connected it to the rich wildlife and fishing areas of the Barataria Basin.
-Westwego was founded in 1870 by the Texas and Pacific Railroad when it placed a railroad yard and docks on the Mississippi River just above the canal linking the river to Bayou Segnette, Bayou Lafourche then to the Gulf of Mexico.
+The city developed around the Mississippi River, the railroad, and the Westwego canal that once connected with the river through Bayou Segnette.
+The swamp and marshes south of the city connected it to the rich wildlife and fishing areas of the Barataria Basin.
+Westwego was founded in 1870 by the Texas and Pacific Railroad when it placed a railroad yard and docks on the Mississippi River, thus linking the river to Bayou Segnette, Bayou Lafourche and the Gulf of Mexico.
 It grew to eventually incorporate the village of Salaville, Seven Oaks Plantation, Whitehouse Plantation, and surrounding farmland.

-A large portion of the early residents were fishermen, shrimpers, oystermen, and trappers, the city being on the fastest route for seafood to come from the Gulf and Barataria Basin to the markets of New Orleans.
+A large portion of the early residents were fishermen, shrimpers, oystermen, and trappers.
+Westwego was the fastest route for seafood to come in from the Gulf and Barataria Basin then on to the markets of New Orleans.
 In 1893, a hurricane devastated a small fishing village on Cheniere Caminada, a small barrier island west of Grand Isle, with great loss of life.
-Many survivors moved their families to Westwego since it was a safer location far from the gulf.
-The introduction of motorized boats resulted in more residents and further development of marine related businesses.
+Many survivors moved their families to Westwego since it was a safer location further from the gulf.
+The introduction of motorized boats resulted in more residents and further development of marine-related businesses.